QasimK/dotfiles/README.md

 ## Fish

-Includes bespoke commands - view at `~/.config/fish/functions`.
+Includes bespoke commands (including abbrevations) - view at `~/.config/fish/functions`.

 This includes integrating other optional tools with fish.